- Facts to Know

 The influenza virus changes its genetic makeup every year.
 That's why you can get the flu every year and why a flu vaccine containing the new virus is recommended annually for everyone 6 months and older.

 This constantly changing virus presents a particular challenge to medical science, making it impossible to create a single vaccine to prevent the disease.
 Instead, the World Health Organization (WHO) and the CDC monitor each new strain of influenza virus as it appears, assessing which may be the predominant virus in the following year's flu season.
 Scientists use this data, collected by a surveillance network, to develop a vaccine each year against the specific virus they predict will predominate.
-For the 2012-2013 season, the flu vaccine contains one influenza A (H3N2) virus, one influenza A (H1N1) virus and one influenza B virus.
+For the 2018-2019 season, the standard quadrivalent flu vaccine contains two influenza A viruses (H1N1 and H3N2) and two influenza B viruses.

-Ask your health care professional for more information about restrictions and availability of flu vaccine or visit the CDC's website: http://www.cdc.gov.
+Ask your health care professional for more information about restrictions and availability of flu vaccine or visit the CDC's website .

 In terms of prevention and treatment, drugs called neuraminidase inhibitors (NAI)—also referred to as antivirals—attack influenza viruses, at the cellular level and block the viruses' ability to escape from cells already infected, thus preventing the infections from spreading.